Find the best tethering plan

 Tethering can be a great way to use the internet on your laptop or tablet when you're out-and-about.
 But what does it involve?
 And can you use any SIM plan for tethering?
 Our guide talks you through what tethering is, how to do it, and how to find a SIM-only deal that allows you to tether devices.

 Tethering is a process that allows one device to take advantage of another device’s internet connection.
-If your laptop is WiFi-only and there isn’t a WiFi hotspot available nearby, you can take advantage of your smartphone’s 4G data connection and allow your laptop to access the internet as if your smartphone were a WiFi hotspot.
+If your laptop is WiFi-only and there isn’t a WiFi hotspot available nearby, you can take advantage of your smartphone’s 4G data allowance, so your laptop to access the internet as if your smartphone were a mobile hotspot.

 Once this is done, your laptop (or any other device) can connect to your phone’s hotspot using the password you created, and will be able to access the internet by using the data connection on your phone.